x509-hbs/draft-gazdag-x509-hash-sigs/draft-gazdag-x509-hash-sigs.md

 stateless signature schemes.
 Therefore, many root CAs should be able to handle the required state management, and stateful HBS offer a viable solution.

-HBS MAY also be used by subordinate CAs for issuing certificates, but special and careful consideration MUST be taken into account for proper key management.
-HBS MUST NOT be used for end-entity certificates.
+As the above reasoning for root CAs usually does not apply for subordinate CAs, it is NOT RECOMMENDED for subordinate CAs to use stateful HBS for issuing end-entity certificates.
+Moreover, stateful HBS MUST NOT be used for end-entity certificates.

 They are also appropriate in non-interactive contexts such as code signing.
 Some manufactures use common and well-established key formats like X.509 for